Is Aloe Vera Safe for Cats? No | Here’s What Vets Say

 A visual example showing why aloe vera gel should not be applied near a cat’s eyes or ears

-Veterinary sources do not recommend using aloe as a home remedy for feline skin or ear problems.
+Veterinary sources do not support using aloe as a home treatment for any feline skin or ear problem.
+If your cat has a skin issue, see a vet instead of trying home remedies.

-Can Aloe Vera Be Used on Cats for Skin Issues
+Can Aloe Vera Be Used on Cats for Wounds or Skin Problems

 What To Do If Your Cat Eats Aloe Vera